They lie in wait in the tall grass, hoping to hop onto unsuspecting passersby.

 They’re just teeny-tiny ticks, but these dark-bodied bloodsuckers can pack a powerful—and potentially serious—punch.

 And this year, the ticks are out in full force, experts say.
-The season is expected to be an especially bad one for ticks, because of an overall warming trend and a wet winter and spring.
+The season is expected to be an especially bad one for ticks, because of an overall warming trend and more people getting outside during the pandemic.

-“Many of us have heard about the tick boom,” said Rosemary Olivero, MD, a pediatric infectious disease specialist with the Spectrum Health Medical Group.
+“Many of us have heard about the tick boom,” said Rosemary Olivero, MD, a pediatric infectious disease specialist with the Spectrum Health Medical Group, in an interview a few years ago.
 “It’s important to remember that we always expect a dramatic increase in the presence of all types of ticks during this time of year.”

-The Michigan Department of Community Health has reported an increase in black-legged ticks along the Lake Michigan shorelines during the past seven years.
+The Michigan Department of Community Health has reported an increase in black-legged ticks along the Lake Michigan shorelines during the past several years.
 The black-legged tick was formerly referred to as the deer tick.

 Brian Hartl, an epidemiologist at the Kent County Health Department’s Communicable Diseases division, said the tick boom has been a multi-year trend.
 His counsel is the same now as it was years ago.

 “In terms of ticks, we don’t do any surveillance, per se, but we know the tick habitats are spreading eastward,” Hartl explained.
 “Historically, black-legged ticks—those that carry Lyme disease—have been on the lake shore.
 But they’re expanding inland from the lakes.”

 But there’s more trouble to ticks than just Lyme disease, Dr. Olivero said.